 - Student visitor visa: You can apply if you are 18 years old or over and you want to study in the UK for up to 6 months.
 If you want to study purely English language courses, you can apply for an extended student visitor visa to stay for up to 11 months.

 The following two visas allow you to do a longer course in the UK.
-Your course must be at a school, college or university on the UKBA list of trusted sponsors.
+Your course must be at a school, college or university on the register of licensed sponsors.

 - Tier 4 (Child) student visa: You can apply if you are between 4 and 17 years old.
 If you are between 4 and 15 years old, you must be coming to the UK to be educated at an independent, fee-paying school.

-- Tier 4 (General) student visa: You can apply if you want to come to the UK for your post-16 education.
+- Tier 4 (General) student visa: You can apply if you want to study in the UK after the age of 16.
+You need to meet certain eligibility requirements – click here for details.

 Working in the UK